-Students may register online at http://mycom.marin.edu, at the Offices of Enrollment Services at the Kentfield or Indian Valley Campuses regardless of where their classes are held, or by fax at (415) 460-0776.
+Students may register online through the MyCOM portal, at the Offices of Enrollment Services at either campus regardless of where their classes are held, or by fax at 415-460-0776.
 Detailed information is published in each issue of the schedule of credit and noncredit classes.